Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: Introduction

 \textbf{Weak Supervision}~\cite{zhang2021wrench,chen2023neural}, also commonly referred to as \textbf{Learning from Crowds}~\cite{chen2021structured,chen2022adversarial}, is a research problem that closely resembles post-inference ensemble methods.
 The key distinction is that Weak Supervision methods either focus on learning classifiers directly from imperfectly labeled data~\cite{zhang2021wrench} or on aggregating weak label information~\cite{zheng2017truth,chen2022adversarial}, whereas ensemble-after-inference LLM Ensemble methods are exclusively concerned with aggregation and do not involve the learning of classifier models.
-Additionally, a significant difference is that most weakly supervised learning methods are primarily focused on classification scenarios with closed answer sets, rather than text generation tasks that involve open-ended output spaces.
+Additionally, a significant difference is that most weakly supervised learning methods are primarily focused on classification with closed answer sets, rather than open-ended generation tasks.

 \textbf{LLM-as-a-Judge} approaches has received a lot of attention recently.
-As task complexity increases and model outputs become more diverse, traditional evaluation methods—such as matching-based or embedding-based metrics—often fail to capture subtle attributes and provide reliable results~\cite{gu2024survey}.
-The recent emergence of large language models has led to the development of the ``LLM-as-a-judge'' paradigm, where LLMs assess the quality of model outputs.
+As task complexity increases and model outputs become more diverse, traditional evaluation methods—such as matching-based or embedding-based metrics—often fail to capture subtle attributes.
+The recent emergence of LLMs has led to the ``LLM-as-a-judge'' paradigm, where LLMs assess the quality of model outputs.
 These methods can be broadly classified into three categories: Single-LLM-based, Multi-LLM-based, and Human-AI collaboration-based evaluation approaches.
-Single-LLM-based methods primarily focus on prompt design~\cite{fu2023gptscore,kotonya2023little}, fine-tuning~\cite{chen2023adaptation, wu2024meta}, or post-processing~\cite{daynauth2024aligning}.
-Notably, Multi-LLM-based methods, which include collaborative~\cite{zhang2023wider}, competitive~\cite{owens2024multi}, and aggregation-based~\cite{verga2024replacing,chen2024automatic,chu2024pre} strategies, are closely related to our approach (especially for aggregation methods).
+Single-LLM-based methods primarily focus on prompt design~\cite{fu2023gptscore}, fine-tuning~\cite{chen2023adaptation}, or post-processing~\cite{daynauth2024aligning}.
+Notably, Multi-LLM-based methods, which include collaborative~\cite{zhang2023wider}, competitive~\cite{owens2024multi}, and aggregation-based~\cite{verga2024replacing,chen2024automatic} strategies, are closely related to our approach.